imdone/imdone-atom/README.md

 imdone uses [rql](https://github.com/persvr/rql) to filter your board.
 Click on the tags, contexts or the lightbulb icon next to metadata or the filename to see some examples.
 You can query for any property of a task.
 If the rql query doesn't return a result the filter will be treated as a regular expression and matched agains task.rawTask.

-Metadata fields with the keys "created", "completed", "due" and "remind" will be added as date fields to the task so you can filter with lt() and gt() (e.g. "gt(due,date:2018-04-20)")
+Metadata fields with the keys "created", "completed", "due" and "remind" are added as date fields to the task so you can filter them with lt() and gt() (e.g. `gt(due,date:2018-04-20)`)
 ```json
 {
    "text": "Remember to update changelog before +publishing +package @piascikj gh:237 id:66",